MicrosoftDocs/Contribute/Contribute/how-to-write-docs-auth-pack.md

 # Learn Authoring Pack for VS Code

-The Learn Authoring Pack is a collection of VS Code extensions to aid with Markdown authoring for the Microsoft Learn platform.
+The Learn Authoring Pack is a collection of VS Code extensions to aid with Markdown authoring for Microsoft Learn content.
 The pack is [available in the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) and contains the following extensions:

 > [!div class="checklist"]
 >